-- Maintain your personal health and wellness, following a healthy diet, get adequate rest, and minimize stress to strengthen your immune system
+- Maintain your physical health, mental health, and overall wellness.
+Follow a healthy diet, get adequate rest, and minimize stress to strengthen your immune system.

 To learn more, and to download information to share within your community, visit:

-How to help those on the front-line www.thanknurses.org
+How to help those on the frontlines: www.thanknurses.org.

-Information on volunteer opportunities by state is available through the 100 Workforce Challenge
+Information on volunteer and donation opportunities are also available through the 100 Million Mask Challenge